-In Doha, the temperature typically varies from 57°F to 107°F over the course of the year, and is rarely below 51°F or above 112°F.
+In Doha, the summers are long, sweltering, muggy, arid, and partly cloudy and the winters are comfortable, dry, windy, and mostly clear.
+Over the course of the year, the temperature typically varies from 57°F to 107°F and is rarely below 51°F or above 112°F.

 The hot season lasts for 4.4 months, from May 11 to September 24, with an average daily high temperature above 99°F. The hottest day of the year is July 11, with an average high of 107°F and low of 88°F.